keras-team/keras/CONTRIBUTING.md

 The Keras uses [Black](https://black.readthedocs.io/en/stable/) and [isort](https://pycqa.github.io/isort/) to format the code.
 Please refer to [requirements.txt](https://github.com/keras-team/keras/blob/master/requirements.txt) for the required versions.
 Run the following command **at the root directory of the repo** to format your code.

 ```
 sh shell/format.sh
 ```

+It will also display the errors that cannot be resolved by autoformatting.
+You need to follow the output of the command to resolve them manually.

+If you do not want to auto format the code but only show the lint errors, you can run `sh shell/lint.sh` **at the root directory of the repo**.

 ## Run tests